 - 1. Grade Point Average.
-It is recommended that the applicant have at least a B average. - Standardized Test Scores.
-Applicants are required to have taken the Graduate Record Examination within five years of the application date.
-See Admission to the M.S.N.
-Program with a B.S.N. for recommended scores and additional details. - 3.
+It is recommended that the applicant have at least a B average. - 2.
 Statement of Purpose and Application Questions.
-A statement of your career goals as an advanced practice nurse is required, as well as answers to the application questions. - 4.
-Interview.
-An interview by telephone may be required in certain specialties or for applicants for whom English is not their native language. - Letters of Recommendation.
+A statement of your career goals as an advanced practice nurse is required, as well as answers to the application questions.

+- 3. Interview.
+An interview by telephone may be required in certain specialties or for applicants for whom English is not their native language. - 4.
+Letters of Recommendation.
 Three letters of professional or academic reference are required.
-Personal letters of recommendation are not acceptable. - 6.
+Personal letters of recommendation are not acceptable. - 5.
 Official Transcripts.
 Applicants must submit one transcript from each post-secondary institution attended to the Center for Data Management.
-See Admission to M.S.N. program with a B.S.N. for additional details regarding international transcripts. - 7.
+See Admission to M.S.N. program with a B.S.N. for additional details regarding international transcripts. - 6.
 Current Licensure or Eligibility for R.N.
 Licensure.
 Documentation of an unencumbered Registered Nurse license in the state(s) in which the student will be completing clinical training is required at the time of registration.
 Students admitted contingent upon NCLEX-RN examination results are subject to immediate withdrawal from courses with a clinical component if R.N. licensure is not obtained.